nori-dot-eco/contracts/docs/RemovalsByYearLib.md

 Checks if the collection is empty across all years.

-_Uses the latestYear property to check if any years have been set._
+<i>Uses the latestYear property to check if any years have been set.</i>

 | Name | Type | Description |
 | ---- | ---- | ----------- |